-No two tourmaline gemstones are exactly alike, which makes this a one-of-a-kind gift for any individual—especially someone celebrating an October birthday or an eighth wedding anniversary.
+No two tourmaline gemstones are exactly alike, which makes this a one-of-a-kind gift for any individual.
+In fact, buying tourmaline jewelry makes an especially perfect gift someone celebrating an October birthday or an eighth wedding anniversary.

 Color